 - Psychographics: Which accounts do those followers follow, and what does that indicate about them?

-Connecting brands with the right ambassadors is a big part of what influencer marketing agencies offer — Viral Nation has an entire talent division that signs promising micro-influencers.
-That way, clients have access to rosters of ready-and-willing social media personas in different verticals.
+This micro-influencer experiment has led Victoria’s Secret to create a Pink campus reps program, reaching younger women on college campuses across the country.
+Connecting brands with the right ambassadors is a big part of what influencer marketing agencies like Viral Nation offer.
+This way, clients have access to rosters of social media personas in different verticals.

 “People today really want a recommendation they can trust, and they want an unbiased opinion.”